-- 16. The consent holder shall provide to the Chief Executive, Taranaki Regional Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
-Based on the data provided, the report shall also provide: - a) an assessment of injection well performance; - b) an assessment of the on-going integrity and isolation of the wellbore; - c) an assessment of the on-going integrity and isolation of the receiving formation; and - d) an updated injection modeling report, demonstrating the ability of the receiving formation to continue to accept additional waste fluids and an estimation of remaining storage capacity.

-17. In accordance with section 128 and section 129 of the Resource Management Act 1991, the Taranaki Regional Council may serve notice of its intention to review, amend, delete or add to the conditions of this resource consent by giving notice of review during the month of June each year, for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this resource consent, which were either not foreseen at the time the application was considered or which it was not appropriate to deal with at the time.
+- 15. The consent holder shall provide to the Chief Executive, Taranaki Regional Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
+Based on the data provided, the report shall also provide: - a) an assessment of injection well performance; - b) an assessment of the on-going integrity and isolation of the wellbore; - c) an assessment of the on-going integrity and isolation of the receiving formation; and - d) an updated injection modelling report, demonstrating the ability of the receiving formation to continue to accept additional waste fluids. - 16.
+The consent holder shall notify the Chief Executive, Taranaki Regional Council, in writing at least 5 days prior to the first exercise of this consent.
+Notification shall include the consent number and a brief description of the activity consented and be emailed to worknotification@trc.govt.nz. - 17.
+In accordance with section 128 and section 129 of the Resource Management Act 1991, the Taranaki Regional Council may serve notice of its intention to review, amend, delete or add to the conditions of this resource consent by giving notice of review during the month of June 2023 and June 2029, for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this resource consent, which were either not foreseen at the time the application was considered or which it was not appropriate to deal with at the time.

-Signed at Stratford on 18 July 2018
+Signed at Stratford on 28 August 2015